-With all of the food and nutrition crazes flying around, it’s hard to know exactly what ones we should buy into and what ones we park in the “don’t go there” zone.
-A craze that has been around for a while now and often falls under its healthy guise of being chocka full of all things super, fruity or green, is the good ol’ smoothie.
+With all of the food and nutrition crazes flying around, it’s hard to know what ones we should buy into, and we should park in the “don’t go there” zone.
+A craze that has been around for a while now and often falls under its healthy guise of being chocka full of all things super, fruity or green is the good ol’ smoothie.

-A smoothie recipe usually consists of pulverised fruit and/or veggies plus additional items found in one’s fridge or pantry, made slurpable with a liquid of choice.
-Unlike juices (where the fibre has been removed), generally speaking, the whole fruit or veggie goes into the smoothie, therefore, the fibre, water content, vitamins, minerals and other phytonutrients are retained.
-So that sounds healthy, right?
+A smoothie recipe usually consists of pulverised fruit and/or veggies plus additional items in one’s fridge or pantry made slurpable with a liquid of choice.
+Unlike juices (where the fibre has been removed), generally speaking, the whole fruit or veggie goes into the smoothie; therefore, the fibre, water content, vitamins, minerals and other phytonutrients are retained.
+Sounds healthy, right?
 Yes and no, as there are many variables with smoothies that can see them coming in anywhere from a nutritious refuel or something you could find on a dessert menu.

 THE SPEED OF INGESTION & DIGESTION:

-While retaining the fibre is seen as a positive, the whole food and insoluble fibre are broken down (essentially, the blender does a big part of the job our body is designed to do).
-Ideally, we want our body to do the hard work, to ensure slow digestion and help maintain optimum bodily function!
-Also, as a liquid, it is easier and quicker to ingest (drink) a smoothie compared than eating the whole version of the food.
+While retaining the fibre is seen as positive, the whole food and insoluble fibre are broken down (essentially, the blender does a big part of the job our body is designed to do).
+Ideally, we want our body to do the hard work to ensure slow digestion and help maintain optimum bodily function!
+Also, as a liquid, it is easier and quicker to ingest (drink) a smoothie than eating the whole food version.
 This can mean:

 b) we may feel hungrier sooner, and as a result,